Renovation Projects at Oriole Park at Camden Yards

 We believe the projects that are ultimately selected will elevate the gameday experience, expand year-round entertainment use, extend the life of the stadium, and create economic development opportunities for many years to come.

-In July 2024, the MSA Board of Directors approved the recommendations to award the contract for the Architectural / Engineering Design Services Renovation Projects at Oriole Park at Camden Yards to Populous, Inc. and the Construction Management Services Renovation Projects at Oriole Park at Camden Yards to Gilbane – WarrenBuilds (Joint Venture).
+In July 2024, the MSA Board of Directors approved the recommendation to award the contract for the Architectural / Engineering Design Services Renovation Projects at Oriole Park at Camden Yards to Populous, Inc. and the Construction Management Services Renovation Projects at Oriole Park at Camden Yards to Gilbane – WarrenBuilds (Joint Venture).
 Both contracts received final approval from the Maryland Board of Public Works.
-In October 2024, the MSA Board of Directors approved the Comprehensive Financing Plan for Oriole Park at Camden Yards for the Capital Improvement Projects Program.
-This is the first step of the required reviews then approvals to secure funding for the initial phase of improvements.
-Together with the team and our project partners, MSA looks forward to sharing information about upcoming procurement opportunities for the ballpark renovations.

 Project Executives